-...when in Rome...just landed and in the taxi I hear the news, celelbrisimo attore Robert Duvall, etc..surely I get it.
+...when in Rome...just landed and in the taxi I hear the news, celelbrissimo attore Robert Duvall, etc..surely I get it.
 Gone.
 I mean he was 95, lived a great and long life and his films are immortal.

 But why everytime I go somewhere this kind of news get heavier and harder?

-Last year was just tough and brutal: Gene Hackman in Barcelona (also in February), Brian Wilson when we were at night in the middle of nowhere in Ireland, Michael Madsen when I was to see Iron Maiden in Belfort, Remo Girone in Tramonti, Rob Reiner in Porto...Just when Ozzy left I was in Brasov...
+Last year was just tough and brutal: Gene Hackman in Barcelona (also at 95, also in February), Brian Wilson when we were at night in the middle of nowhere in Ireland, Michael Madsen when I was to see Iron Maiden in Belfort, Remo Girone in Tramonti, Rob Reiner in Porto...Just when Ozzy left I was in Brasov...

 He was in over 100 films and television series.